byronbytes/StaffLog/README.md

 #### Join Messages

-/showstafflogon - Toggles wether you want to see when staff log on / off
+/showstafflogon - Toggles whether you want to see when staff log on / off

-#### Visibillity & Vanish
+#### Other / Work In Progress

-/v - Vanishes the player (BETA)
+/report - Fill out a report on another staff member (ex. admin abuse, etc)

-## Command Usages
+## Command Usage
 **<> means required, [] means optional**

 Will be worked on soon.